enormandeau/space_is_money/README.md

  Total disk usage: 620.0 KiB  Apparent size: 529.3 KiB  Items: 46
 ```

+You can navigate the folders and files by using either the arrow keys or,
+for the true 1337 among you, the **vim** movement keys.
+In the example screen
+presented above, pressing `down` and then `right` would bring us in the **src**
+foldler.

+### Where the big files and folders are
+By default, **ncdu** shows the biggest folder or file at the top and then the
+rest by decreasing order of disk space used.
+This is very useful to find what
+files and folders are using the most space.
+In our example, we can see that the
+**configure** (196.0 KiB) and **src** (184.0 Kib) folders take up most of the
+space taken by the whole folder (529.3 KiB, seen at the bottom).

+### Sorting

+### How to find the nest

 ### The Manual
 **ncdu**'s manual can be found here: [https://dev.yorhel.nl/ncdu/man](https://dev.yorhel.nl/ncdu/man)